aquaxp/baikal_ynh/README.md

 ## TODO

- * Update the `upgrade` script and test the upgrade from the current official package
+ * Test the upgrade from the current official package
  * Add `backup` and `remove` scripts
+ * Update `config.php` and `config.system.php` at upgrade

 ## Links ##